MarylynnWanja/Job-applications-data-analysis/README.md

 ## 🚧 Challenges I Faced

 - At first, all the months showed “January” because I applied "January" instead of "mmmm" in the `TEXT(B2, "mmmm")` formula to all rows.
-I fixed this by replacing "January with "mmmm".
+I fixed this by replacing "January" with "mmmm".

 ## 🧠 What I Learned